Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Abstract

 \section{Abstract}

-Scheduling is a critical and challenging resource allocation mechanism for multi-hop wireless networks.
-It is well known that scheduling schemes that give a higher priority to the link with larger queue length can achieve high throughput performance.
-However, this queue-length-based approach could potentially suffer from large (even infinite) packet delays due to the well-known {\em last packet} problem, whereby packets may get excessively delayed due to lack of subsequent packet arrivals.
-Delay-based schemes have the potential to resolve this last packet problem by scheduling the link based on the delay for the packet has encountered.
-However, the throughput performance of delay-based schemes has largely been an open problem except in limited cases of single-hop networks.
-In this paper, we investigate delay-based scheduling schemes for multi-hop traffic scenarios.
-We view packet delays from a different perspective, and develop a scheduling scheme based on a new delay metric.
-Through rigorous analysis, we show that the proposed scheme achieves the optimal throughput performance.
-Finally, we conduct extensive simulations to support our analytical results, and show that the delay-based scheduler successfully removes excessive packet delays, while it achieves the same throughput region as the queue-length-based scheme.
+Scheduling is a critical and challenging resource allocation mechanism for multihop wireless networks.
+It is well known that scheduling schemes that favor links with larger queue length can achieve high throughput performance.
+However, these queue-length-based schemes could potentially suffer from large (even infinite) packet delays due to the well-known \emph{last packet problem}, whereby packets belonging to some flows may be excessively delayed due to lack of subsequent packet arrivals.
+Delay-based schemes have the potential to resolve this last packet problem by scheduling the link based on the delay the packet has encountered.
+However, characterizing throughput-optimality of these delay-based schemes has largely been an open problem in multihop wireless networks (except in limited cases where the traffic is single-hop.)
+In this paper, we investigate delay-based scheduling schemes for multihop traffic scenarios \high{with fixed routes.
+We develop a scheduling scheme based on a new delay metric, and} show that the proposed scheme achieves optimal throughput performance.
+Further, we conduct simulations to support our analytical results, and show that the delay-based scheduler successfully removes excessive packet delays, while it achieves the same throughput region as the queue-length-based scheme.